 CRYSTAL: Scratch and blemish-free.

-STRAP: Original Citizen-signed stainless-steel bracelet; bracelet will fit up to a 7.5 inch wrist.
-This bullhead also comes with a brown leather strap, with stainless steel hardware.
+STRAP: Stainless-steel mesh bracelet; bracelet will fit up to a 8.5 inch wrist.
+This bullhead also comes with a gray and orange nylon NATO strap, with stainless steel hardware.

-MOVEMENT: Citizen 23-jewel automatic movement, manufactured in July 1973.
+MOVEMENT: Citizen 23-jewel automatic movement, manufactured in June 1977.
 The 8110 flyback tachymeter movement can be wound either manually or automatically.
 Separately, the date and day - with Kanji Japanese/English calendar variants – rotate and set as designed.
-This watch received a full service in late June 2020.
+This watch received a full service in June 2020.

 CROWN: Original Citizen-signed crown.